knavaroli/Navaroli-starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- stuff
+- vidya games
 - more things
-- Information Retrieval
+- overthinking

 # Education to show in About widget
 education: